 ProfileProf.
 Andrew Hugill MA PhD (b.
-1957) is a composer and musicologist, computer scientist and literary scholar.
+1957) is a composer and musicologist, also working in Computing and areas of literature.
 He is Director of the Centre for Creative Computing at Bath Spa University, UK.
 For a full academic CV please contact him directly.

 In 2016, Hugill was made a Principal Fellow of the Higher Education Academy in recognition of his strategic impact on the sector.
 He has extensive experience of establishing new centres or subject areas, and overseeing transdisciplinary research teams.
 He has created new undergraduate and taught Masters programmes in Creative Computing and Creative Technologies and Enterprise at Bath Spa University, and Creative Technologies and Music, Technology and Innovation at De Montfort University.